 And the direction I wanted to go was ALL over the place.
 As you saw, the feeling words were often in total contradiction with each other.
 I spend weeks and weeks debating styles and trying to decide if I should go light, airy, and bright or dark, cozy, and moody.

 I finally realized I would be most happy if I could find a way to at least nod to ALL of those.
 More about the turning point that helped me accomplish that will be in the step 2 post, but here’s how it turned out.

 Like the office, if you go back to my list, I think you’ll find aspects of all the random words.
 Combining them together helped us create a truly unique space.

-If you didn’t do this already, make sure you enter your email address here to get your free worksheet.
+If you didn’t do this already, make sure you enter your email address right below to get your free worksheet.

 Even if you don’t have any room makeovers planned now, you can print a copy for each room in the house to guide any new purchases.